0800 917 8495Need Support & Advice?

 Do I have to tell my employer?

-The majority of adults diagnosed with vascular EDS continue with their employment.
+The majority of people diagnosed with vascular EDS continue with their employment.

 You do not have to tell your employer you have vascular EDS.
 But if your employer knows about your condition, they may be able to make reasonable adjustments.
 For example, this could mean time off for hospital appointments or flexible working hours.